primesearch/LLR/llr/Release/Readme.txt

   careful squarings or multiplications when more than 5 have been found...
   Moreover, in this case, the save file is removed, in order to force a restart at the first iteration.

+  - To improve reliability, error checking may now be forced, if the program is working near the current FFT limit.
+This feature may be adjusted by using the option -oPercentFFTLimit=dd.d, the default value beeing 0.5 ; note that setting echk to one is generally not much time consuming : typically 5% more.
+  Also, this feature may be wiped out by setting PercentFFTLimit to 0.0!

+  - For those wo do not like to force error checking, I implemented a new option : -oNextFFTifNearLimit=1 (default is zero).
+If activated, and if the default FFT length at setting is too near the limit, then, FFT_Increment is incremented by one, a message is displayed and the test is immediatly restarted ; indeed, in this case, echk can no more be forced...

   - In all versions of LLR, a simple trial division test was done for candidates not larger than 32 bits ; now, an APR-CL test as been added as a new feature